Tzion0/Tzion0.github.io/_posts/2025-04-12-ine-certifications.md

 - Orange
 ```

-Other than that, overall its a good exam as well.
+Other than that, overall its a good exam as well :D